 2. Share the responsibility – get other members of staff, partners and even customers to contribute to your blog thus providing a fresh viewpoint for readers.
 But be careful with this, Google doesn’t like it when articles are reposted so fresh, new content is best.

 3. Think outside the box – cover a topic that is peripheral to your business – one that you wouldn’t normally cover in a typical blog post but that is still relevant to your central subject.
 It might be a charity you are involved with, a cause that is close to your heart or local related news.
 Or instead of posting a written blog why not post a video or photo blog to shake things up.

-5. Take inspiration from every day experiences – Have you had an experience in your every day existence that strikes a cord?
+5. Take inspiration from everyday experiences – Have you had an experience in your everyday existence that strikes a cord?
 Share these experiences in your blog.
 It could be as simple as a positive customer service experience or a negative one that made your blood boil.
-Doing so lends a human aspect to you writing.
+Doing so lends a human aspect to your writing.

 6. Ask your clients – this is my favorite one and one I use it often.
 If I am stuck for an idea for a blog post subject, I’ll ask clients and colleagues for suggestions.
 You will be amazed by the ideas a fresh mind can come up with.
 Conversely, use your blog as a forum to answer common questions your clients ask you.

 7. Attended and event, trade-show, presentation or movie? – review it in your blog.

 8. Been on vacation or on a business trip? – Use travel as an inspiration as it gives you the chance to review how things are done differently in other places and to share these new innovations with your community.

 9. Learned something new? – if there have been new developments pertinent to an old blog post there’s no reason why you can’t write an new post based on a previous one giving your audience an update on developments.